kscarf1/fedramp-automation/src/validations/styleguides/STYLE.md

 Categories: ID; Metadata

-Guidance: Developers MUST define a Metaschema constraint with an `id` flag, and the value of that `id` flag must be unique from all other constraint IDs across all constraint documents FedRAMP and NIST define in core OSCAL.
+Guidance: Developers MUST define a Metaschema constraint with an `id` flag, and the value of that `id` flag MUST be unique from all other constraint IDs across all constraint documents FedRAMP and NIST define in core OSCAL.

 [back to top](#summary)